juristat/leftenant/README.md

 Lit. "placeholder".
 I quickly and quietly succeed at any task you give me.
 Just call me.
 I can be almost anything to anybody, but not everything to everybody.
 That's ok, call me over and over if you need.

+## "almost anything"
+Synchronous function, callback function, Promise/awaitable function (as a thenable), EventEmitter, Duplex stream.
+Call me with or without `new`.
+Sorry, leftenant can't be used naked; it must *always* be called to get a new instance.

+If leftenant's last argument is a function, it'll be treated as a callback.

+You can say `leftenant.make(...keys)` to get an object where all the specified keys are `leftenant` itself.
+Or, say `leftenant.make({key1: boolean, key2: boolean, ...})`; then you'll get an object with those keys, but if the key's boolean value was truthy, it'll be an instantiated `leftenant()` instead of just `leftentant`.

 ## Stupid package.json tricks

 ```json